lncm/noma/README.md

 Noma provides a complete bitcoin + lightning stack for [LNCM's](https://lncm.io) Point-of-Sale app and extendable templates for your own project development.

 ### How does it work?
 Multi-platform `docker` containers are orchestrated by `docker-compose` and `noma`, a thin layer of python.
 The golang `invoicer` middleware serves `invoicer-ui`, a react webapp and provides the payment API synthesizing `lnd` and `bitcoind`.
-Internally `lnd` utilizes the light-client neutrino network, while `bitcoind` operates as a full-node with optional pruning.
+Internally `lnd` utilizes the light-client neutrino network, while `bitcoind` operates as a fully validating node with optional pruning.

 ### Highlights
 Our containers provide minimal [Alpine](https://alpinelinux.org) environments on 32-bit & 64-bit ARM in addition to the common AMD64 architecture.
 Special attention been paid to create lightweight images suitable for embedded deployments such as Raspberry Pi's.